ChuckD013/Power-Apps/Canvas_Apps/Manage_Individual_User_Security_Roles/readme.md

   - Once a user has been selected, the assigned Security Roles will appear under Assigned Roles, to right.
   - If you need to add a Security Role, search for it in the Available Roles.
 Once you have found the role you want to assign, clicking on the role will associate it to their account.
   - Conversely, if you need to remove a user's role, clicking on the role under Assigned Roles will unassociate that role from their account.
+  - There is a button in the app but it is not directly interacted with since that code is used multiple times; it operations like a function.
+I left it visible so you could see all of the app controls.
+It is used to create the collections of the necessary Security Roles so the galleries can display the proper items.